-The aim of the Macquarie Park Place Strategy is to create a better place, improve connectivity and find new ways for people to share ideas and technology.
+The aim of the Macquarie Park Innovation Precinct Place Strategy (Macquarie Park Place Strategy) is to create a better place, improve connectivity and find new ways for people to share ideas and technology.
 In turn, this will increase the attractiveness of Macquarie Park as a place to do business, study and invest in.
-It will lay the foundations for it's transformation to an innovation district.
+It will lay the foundations for its transformation to an innovation precinct.